crabisoft/git-pulse/README.md

-# Git Dashboard — GitHub / GitLab
+# Git Dashboard

-**Self-hosted** monitoring dashboard for GitHub and GitLab: a live PR/MR & pipeline view, on a foundation ready for DORA historization, AI-assisted release notes and extended metrics.
+**Self-hosted** monitoring dashboard for Git platforms: a live PR/MR & pipeline view, on a foundation ready for DORA historization, AI-assisted release notes and extended metrics.
+Adding a platform means adding a connector — nothing in the model, the UI or the metrics names one.

 > Full specification: see the scoping document shared with the team.